jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 on particular chromosomes, as shown in the columns From and To.
 The column Strand shows the strand on which each particular promoter is located.
-This track can be dragged and dropped on a particular chromosome opened in the genome browser to visualize the localizations of the promoters as discussed in Section 19.3.
+This track can be dragged and dropped on a particular chromosome opened in the genome browser to visualize the localizations of the promoters.

-*Yes (No) sites optimized* **track.** The file *Yes sites* visualizes those putative sites that are over-represented in the promoters of the Yes set versus the No set as they are located in the promoters of the Yes set.
+**Yes (No) sites optimized track**: The file *Yes sites* visualizes those putative sites that are over-represented in the promoters of the Yes set versus the No set as they are located in the promoters of the Yes set.
 Putative TFBSs are shown as a track

 ![](media/d5eeb5ca90cb5d665ad192f9464ccf54.png)

-.
 Scores of the putative sites are optimized by the algorithm.

 ![](media/8d87062f8f7507960c4563199f1a6c7d.png)